Bulls vs. Pacers Prediction & Picks - December 28

 - The Pacers' .517 ATS win percentage (15-14-0 ATS Record) is higher than the Bulls' .500 mark (16-16-0 ATS Record) in 2023-24.

+- Indiana covers the spread when it is a 2.5-point underdog or more 50% of the time.
+That's more often than Chicago covers as a favorite of 2.5 or more (41.7%).

+- Indiana and its opponents have exceeded the point total 72.4% of the time this season (21 out of 29).
+That's more often than Chicago and its opponents have (18 out of 32).

-- As a moneyline favorite this season, the Pacers are 7-7, a better tally than the Bulls have posted (8-11) as moneyline underdogs.
+- As a moneyline underdog this year, the Pacers are 8-7, while the Bulls are 6-6 as moneyline favorites.

 Put your picks to the test and bet on the Bulls with BetMGM Sportsbook.